 - Bike Accidents – Bicycles offer very little protection to riders, so fatal accidents are common.
 If your loved one was killed while riding a bike, you should contact Vancouver WA wrongful death lawyers right away.

 - DUI Accidents – A driver who is under the influence of drugs or alcohol is clearly acting wrongfully.
 When they cause an accident that results in fatal injuries, a wrongful death lawsuit will naturally occur.
 Call an attorney to help you initiate a claim.

 - Construction Site Accidents – Because of the large equipment on construction sites, people must be careful.
 However, defects in the dangerous machines or negligent actions by workers can easily cause a wrongful death.

-Contact Vancouver Wrongful Death Lawyers for Legal Advice
+Contact Vancouver, WA Wrongful Death Lawyers for Legal Advice

 No amount of money will bring back your loved one, but justice demands some remedy.
 If you have lost someone through the negligence of another, call the Law Offices of Loren S. Etengoff at (360) 693-2919.